Ice Cube

-Life and side ventures
+Early life

-Ice Cube was born on June 15, 1969, in Los Angeles, to Doris, a hospital clerk and custodian, and Hosea Jackson, a machinist and UCLA groundskeeper.
+O'Shea Jackson was born in Los Angeles on June 15, 1969, to hospital clerk and custodian Doris and machinist and UCLA groundskeeper Hosea Jackson.
 He has an older brother, and they had a half-sister who was murdered when Cube was 12.
+He is a cousin of fellow rappers Del tha Funky Homosapien and Kam.
 He grew up on Van Wick Street in the Westmont section of South Los Angeles.
 In ninth grade at George Washington Preparatory High School in Los Angeles, Cube began writing raps after being challenged by his friend "Kiddo" in typewriting class.
 Kiddo lost.
-Explaining his stage name, Cube implicates his older brother: "He threatened to slam me into a freezer and pull me out when I was an ice cube.
-I just started using that name, and it just caught on."
+He has said that his stage name came from his older brother, who "threatened to slam [him] into a freezer and pull [him] out when [he] was an ice cube".